 2017 Entry Full-time £11,600** p/a

 Total Cost: £34,800** (3 years)

 For further details click here

-Optional cost - It is recommended in Year 1 that students purchase their own hard-drive storage; 2TB devices cost approximately £80.
+- Technology: It is recommended that students purchase their own hard-drive storage at the beginning of the course.
+2TB devices cost approximately £80.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here